CESNET/cesnet-tszoo/docs/utilities.md

 This tutorial will look at various utilities.

-Only time-based will be used, because all methods work almost the same way for series-based.
+Only time-based will be used, because all methods work almost the same way for other dataset types.

 !!! info "Note"
     For every option and more detailed examples refer to Jupyter notebook [`utilities`](https://github.com/CESNET/cesnet-tszoo/blob/main/tutorial_notebooks/utilities.ipynb)